 1. Where the post of a University official is named in the Regulation, this refers to the member of staff concerned or their authorised nominee.

 This Regulation applies to Research Degrees at the University, except for Higher Doctorates.
-Detailed information on individual courses is listed in the Course Regulations.
+Detailed information on individual courses is held by the relevant academic department.

-The Regulation on Collaborative Postgraduate Degrees applies to research degrees offered in collaboration with one or more institutions.
+Regulation 40 Collaborative Courses applies to research degrees offered in collaboration with one or more institutions.

 This Regulation sets out a list of research degrees awarded, general requirements for the award of degrees and specific provisions.